-I met with a colleague recently who asked me what worked, what didn’t and what do you want to do differently next year.
-All great questions to help set your resolutions for next year especially if you answer “fine” when asked about your job or life.
+Ask yourself what worked, what didn’t and what do you want to do differently next year.
+All great questions to help set new year resolutions especially if you answer “fine” when asked about your job or life.

 What’s wrong with fine?

 Fine is comfortable.
 However, according to Mel Robbins, you are settling for what is rather than going after what you want in life.
 Going after what you want is definitely not comfortable or easy but it’s rewarding on a number of levels.

 Plus with the wealth of information and insights at our finger tips now, it’s pretty easy to figure out how to get what you want.
 So if you’re saying fine, stop.
 Muster the courage to say what you want [aka: resolutions] and go for it next year.
 It’s never too late.

 Four questions to help you get what you want